Dalee Sambo Dorough

 Darlene "Dalee" Sambo Dorough (born 1959) is an Iñupiaq advocate for Indigenous rights as well as an expert in international human rights law, international relations, and Alaska Native rights.
 Dorough was part of the Alaskan tribal sovereignty movement for decades and served on the United Nations Permanent Forum on Indigenous Issues from 2011 to 2016.
-In 2018 she was elected Chair of the Inuit Circumpolar Council, representing the 180,000 Inuit, Yupik, and Chukchi peoples in the Russian Far East, Alaska, Canada, and Greenland.
+In 2018 she was elected Chair of the Inuit Circumpolar Council, representing the 180,000 Inuit and Yupik people in the Russian Far East, Alaska, Canada, and Greenland.

 Early life and education

 Darlene "Dalee" Sambo was born in Alaska in 1959.
 Her parents were raised in Unalakleet, an Inuit village, but she grew up in Anchorage.
 She was interested in issues affecting Alaska Natives from an early age, recognizing the problems with the Alaska Native Claims Settlement Act while in junior high.

-While attending high school, Dorough organized an independent study working on the 1976 campaign of Inuit politician Eben Hopson for U.S. House of Representatives.
+While attending high school, Dorough organized an independent study working on the 1976 campaign of Inuk politician Eben Hopson for U.S. House of Representatives.
 Hopson founded the Inuit Circumpolar Council (ICC) in 1977, and Dorough began her volunteer work with the new organization at its first meeting, while she was still in high school.
 Before accepting her high school diploma, she completed the American Indian Lawyer Training Program in San Francisco and earned a certificate as a Tribal Court Advocate.
 From 1978 to 1981, she attended Anchorage Community College, which would later become the University of Alaska Anchorage.

 In 1989 she moved to Boston to attend The Fletcher School at Tufts University, and she earned her Master of Arts in law and diplomacy in 1991.
 She went on to earn a Ph.D. from the University of British Columbia, Faculty of Law in 2002.
 Her daughter Hannah was born the day after she completed her comprehensive exams for her Ph.D.